adhoc-dev/docker-odoo-adhoc-argentina/README.md

-# Argentina Odoo Docker Image
+# Argentinian Odoo Docker Image
 Docker Image with common repositories used in argentina